UPDATE – You can now get Adobe’s new Creative Cloud 2024 Direct Download Links!

 As we’ve come to expect from Adobe, there are major updates across the entire suite of tools and services, including entirely new Creative Cloud tools as well as significant new features and improvements to existing applications, and even some surprises: Photoshop on iPad 1.0 now shipping, a brand new AR app called Adobe Aero (free!), the new Adobe Fresco available on Windows 10, and even Illustrator on iPad coming next year.

 As always, all upgrades to your CC apps are included are part of your Creative Cloud membership at no additional cost.
-The CC 2020 software is available immediately for worldwide download via the Creative Cloud Desktop App… This means everyone gets either a free upgrade or a free trial – but some folks want or need to access the new tools directly without using Adobe’s download/app manager.
+The new 2020 software is available immediately for worldwide download via the CC Desktop App… This means everyone gets either a free upgrade or a free trial – but some folks want or need to access the new tools directly without using Adobe’s download/app manager.

 Special: Legally download dozens of free Adobe books for a limited time!

-As of this writing, the new CC 2020 direct download links are not yet available, but we hope they will be publicly released soon… As in the past, we are actively in touch with Adobe staff and advocating for you – our readers and for Creative Cloud customers everywhere – to get these posted as soon as possible.
+have not yet been released, though we hope they’ll be out soon… As in the past, we are actively in touch with Adobe management and advocating for you – our readers and for Creative Cloud customers everywhere.
 Everybody is asking us about this!

 If you agree, then share your thoughts below on why you want or need direct download links.
 More importantly, please also post feedback on the Adobe Forums and definitely send your comments to the product teams to tell the company directly.
 Then spread the word to others you know!